flu-crew/TreeSort/README.md

 The input to the program is a **descriptor** file, which is a comma-separated csv file that describes where the gene segments' data can be found.
 Here is an [example descriptor file](examples/descriptor-huH1N1-wgs.csv).

-The descriptor file for our dataset looks as follows:
+The descriptor file for our dataset looks as follows (the column headings are not required within the descriptor file):

 | segment name | path to the fasta alignment | path to the newick-formatted tree |
 | --- | --- | --- |